root-project/web/manual/math/index.md

 ## TMinuit

 The Minuit minimization package was originally written in Fortran by Fred James and part of PACKLIB (patch D506).
-It has been converted to a C++ class, {% include ref class=" " %}, by R.Brun.
+It has been converted to the C++ class
+{% include ref class="TMinuit" %}, by R.Brun.

 > **Topical Manual**
 >